cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string[]

+A list of values that are opaque to Consul, but can be used to distinguish between services or nodes.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#tags Service#tags}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#tags Service#tags}

 ---